zcash/zips/draft-zsf.md

 The changes in this ZIP are ultimately minimal, only requiring for the node to track state in the form of a `ZSF_BALANCE`, and for a new transaction field to be added, called `ZSF_DEPOSIT`.
 While wallet developer would be encouraged to add the `ZSF_DEPOSIT` field to their UIs, no changes or new behavior are absolutely required for developers or ZEC holders.

-This ZIP does not change the current ZEC issuance schedule.
+This ZIP does not change the current ZEC block subsidy issuance schedule.
 Any additional amounts paid into the sustainability fund are reserved for use in future ZIPs.

 # Motivation